jtran12/TeA/Collaborate.md

 #### February 10th

+The team mainly finalized the scope of the project.
+The member responsible for the front-end design presented their mockups and other members critiqued it.

+Estimated time: 1 hour

 #### February 14th
 The whole team showed up to finish designing the API and to document it in OpenApi format using Swagger.
+The Use Cases were thoroughly examined to allow the team to create all necessary fields for the JSON objects the application will use.
+Also the routes were created for the RESTful API that correspond to each use case.
+The Database Schema and table format was also concluded.
+Everybody decided to break off into groups and assign future tasks.

 Estimated time: 3 hours